 For most property developments VAT is not an issue as the sale of property is generally exempt which means that VAT cannot be charged on the sale but no VAT is recoverable on purchases.
 However property development isn’t just doing up a slightly run down house and selling it for a profit.

 New builds, conversions from commercial to residential, conversions of a premises to different residential use, and properties empty for two years all have opportunities for substantial VAT savings.
 This is where talking to a professional who is used to property development really pays off.
 Anything out of the ordinary needs to be examined to see if there is an opportunity for VAT savings.

 If you are going into property development make sure you look at your family unit and ensure that the business is set up in the most tax advantageous way by ensuring that you and your partner utilise your personal allowances and basic rate tax bands.
 This is simple tax planning which again is often overlooked.

 There are many other tax traps to avoid but the above are the most common.
 Property development can be extremely lucrative but as you can see there are many pitfalls so we recommend if you are going into property development you seek professional advice.
 The figures are invariably big and missed opportunities or mistakes can be expensive.

-If you need advice on property development please contact Mark Friend.
+If you are a client of Friend & Grant and need advice on property development please contact Mark Friend.